Patch (computing): History

+With the advent of larger storage media and higher Internet bandwidth, it became common to replace entire files (or even all of a program's files) rather than modifying existing files, especially for smaller programs.

+Use

-Binary patches
+Binary patching

 Patches for proprietary software are typically distributed as executable files instead of source code.
 When executed these files load a program into memory which manages the installation of the patch code into the target program(s) on disk.

 Patches for other software are typically distributed as data files containing the patch code.
 These are read by a patch utility program which performs the installation.
 This utility modifies the target program's executable file—the program's machine code—typically by overwriting its bytes with bytes representing the new patch code.
 If the new code will fit in the space (number of bytes) occupied by the old code, it may be put in place by overwriting directly over the old code.
 This is called an inline patch.
 If the new code is bigger than the old code, the patch utility will append load record(s) containing the new code to the object file of the target program being patched.
 When the patched program is run, execution is directed to the new code with branch instructions (jumps or calls) patched over the place in the old code where the new code is needed.
 On early 8-bit microcomputers, for example the Radio Shack TRS-80, the operating system includes a PATCH/CMD utility which accepts patch data from a text file and applies the fixes to the target program's executable binary file(s).